-- Assess completeness of Planning Phase activities. - Assess robustness of the plan for the Requirement Analysis and subsequent phases. - Assess the availability of resources to execute the Requirement Analysis and subsequent phases. - ❖ Determine if there is a realistic budget to accomplish all planned work and that the Total Cost of Ownership has been evaluated. - Ensure that planning for financial management issues has been properly addressed and that interactions with financial systems are planned in compliance with financial standards and regulations.
+Deliverables ♦ Assess completeness of Planning Phase activities.
+(Project Planning & Execution) ★ Assess robustness of the plan for the Requirement Analysis and subsequent phases.
+Lane 1 ★ Assess the availability of resources to execute the Requirement Analysis and subsequent phases. ★ Assess the acceptability of the acquisition risk of entering the next phase. ★ Determine if required staff development has been documented and planned.

-- Participate in the Integrated Baseline Review as appropriate to your subject matter expertise if requested by the National Center's IR Governance Plan or by the Project Manager - Integrated Baseline Review purpose is to: - 1.
-Validate that the project baseline and a realistic budget exist to accomplish all planned work - 2.
-Evaluate Performance Measurement Baseline for realism and inherent risks - 3.
-Validate that contractor's management process and ensures that earned value management practices are in place
+Project Reviews Lane 2 Participate in the Integrated Baseline Review as appropriate to your subject matter expertise if requested by the National Center's IR Governance Plan or by the Project Manager Integrated Baseline Review purpose is to: Validate that the project baseline and a realistic budget exist to accomplish all planned work Evaluate Performance Measurement Baseline for realism and inherent risks Validate that contractor's management process and ensures that earned value management practices are in place

-- Participate in the Project Baseline Stage Gate Review as appropriate to your subject matter expertise by providing a recommendation on the following Stage Gate Review questions: - 1.
-Does the Business Case contain a full scope of the project that will meet the business need if the high level requirements are met? - 2.
-Is the Project Management Plan (including all of the components and recommendations for cost, schedule, and scope baselines) fully scaled to meet the needs of a successful project? - 3.
-Have all deliverables been defined and an acceptable Project Process Agreement utilized to justify modifications to the EPLC framework if needed? - 4.
-Has the Acquisition Strategy including all applicable contract clauses been approved by the Contracting Officer?
+Stage Gate Reviews Lane 3 Participate in the Project Baseline Stage Gate Review as appropriate to your subject matter expertise by providing a recommendation on the following Stage Gate Review questions: Does the Business Case contain a full scope of the project that will meet the business need if the high level requirements are met?
+2. Is the Project Management Plan (including all of the components and recommendations for cost, schedule, and scope baselines) fully scaled to meet the needs of a successful project?
+3. Have all deliverables been defined and an acceptable Project Process Agreement utilized to justify modifications to the EPLC framework if needed?
+4. Has the Acquisition Strategy including all applicable contract clauses been approved by the Contracting Officer?
+5. Is there obligated money for contract awards?
+6. Have the risk limits of the Business Owner been defined and

-- 5. Is there obligated money for contract awards? - 6.
-Have the risk limits of the Business Owner been defined and mitigation/contingency plans developed for the risks of highest impact? - 7.
+- mitigation/contingency plans developed for the risks of highest impact? - 7.
 Are the plans for the Requirements Analysis and subsequent phases realistic and achievable with the available resources? - 8.
 Have all previously established approval conditions been satisfied?

 - Use the following questions to assist you with completing your responsibilities for this phase as appropriate to your subject matter expertise.
 Additional questions are located in the Additional Questions section of this manual. - 1.
-Does the budget account for the Total Cost of Ownership? - 2.
-What is the status of funding and how much funding has been allocated to the project? - 3.
-How realistic is the budget to accomplish all planned work, and how does it account for the Total Cost of Ownership - 4.
-What issues and/or risks do you see that would affect the continuation of the project into the requirements phase and subsequent design, development, testing & implementation? - 5.
-How well has planning for financial management properly addressed issues, including interactions with financial systems and compliance with financial standards and regulations?
+Does the Project Management Plan address HR considerations such as Staff Development and Training? - 2.
+What staff development requirements have been documented and planned? - 3.
+What issues and/or risks do you see that would affect the continuation of the project into the requirements phase and subsequent design, development, testing & implementation?

-Role of a Finance & Budget Critical Partner in Requirements Analysis Phase
+Role of a Human Resources/Business Owner Critical Partner in Requirements Analysis Phase